BluffinMuffin/Protocol/Documentation/BluffinMuffin.Protocol.DataTypes.Options.LobbyOptions.md

       "description": "If Limited, the maximum buy-in will be 100*MoneyUnit.
 If not, a player can sit with all his money if he wants.", "type": "bool"
     },
-    "MoneyUnit": {
-      "description": "The Money unit.
-Should always be equal to the moneyUnit of the table.", "type": "int"
-    },
     "OptionType": {
       "description": "What type of lobby it is", "type": "BluffinMuffin.Protocol.DataTypes.Enums.LobbyTypeEnum",